masesgroup/KNet/src/net/Documentation/articles/performance.md

 Using KNetProducer the numbers of JNI invocation are less than using KafkaProducer, so reducing the number of JNI calls have a great impact on overall performance.
 The same consideration can be applied on the consume side: KNetConsumer does not reduce the impact of JNI interface and it does not give any great improvement.
 The JNI interface has an impact even when the number of messages is high because during processing the Garbage Collector is activated many times increasing the JNI overhead.

-**With the upcoming JCOBridge major version the JNI impact will be reduced and KNet will get extra performance both in produce and in consume.**

-The first measures done with an internal alfa release reports big improvements.
-Here some cases:
-- 100 messages:
-  - 10 bytes: Produce Average ratio percentage from 18 to 11, Consume Average ratio percentage from 94 to 88
-  - 100 bytes: Produce Average ratio percentage from 38 to 17, Consume Average ratio percentage from 94 to 88
-  - 1000 bytes: Produce Average ratio percentage from 30 to 16, Consume Average ratio percentage from 68 to 38
-  - 10000 bytes: Produce Average ratio percentage from 26 to 24, Consume Average ratio percentage from 71 to 47
-  - 100000 bytes: Produce Average ratio percentage from 69 to 43, Consume Average ratio percentage from 108 to 101
-- 1000 messages:
-  - 10 bytes: Produce Average ratio percentage from 197 to 111, Consume Average ratio percentage from 192 to 137
-  - 100 bytes: Produce Average ratio percentage from 109 to 86, Consume Average ratio percentage from 521 to 276
-  - 1000 bytes: Produce Average ratio percentage from 57 to 53, Consume Average ratio percentage from 103 to 56
-  - 10000 bytes: Produce Average ratio percentage from 52 to 48, Consume Average ratio percentage from 255 to 177
-  - 100000 bytes: Produce Average ratio percentage from 75 to 71, Consume Average ratio percentage from 163 to 146
-- 10000 messages:
-  - 10 bytes: Produce Average ratio percentage from 2102 to 656, Consume Average ratio percentage from 9153 to 4139
-  - 100 bytes: Produce Average ratio percentage from 796 to 410, Consume Average ratio percentage from 7948 to 3378
-  - 1000 bytes: Produce Average ratio percentage from 173 to 81, Consume Average ratio percentage from 3848 to 1668
-  - 10000 bytes: Produce Average ratio percentage from 123 to 80, Consume Average ratio percentage from 706 to 390
-  - 100000 bytes: Produce Average ratio percentage from 100 to 96, Consume Average ratio percentage from 213 to 172